featured article thumbnail push technology

 Firebase is a suite of development tools to help developers build apps more efficiently.
 You can use Firebase to build native apps as well as web push notifications.
 Many developers love working with this suite because it integrates everything they need for databases, analytics, storage, and hosting without jumping between separate solutions.

 Firebase Cloud Messaging (FCM) is a powerful built-in service for managing app notifications.
 While it requires some technical knowledge, FCM simplifies the notification process.
-It integrates seamlessly with other Firebase services, making it a cinch for developers to take more advanced actions, like targeting push notifications based on user behavior.
+It integrates seamlessly with other Firebase services, making it a cinch for developers to take more advanced actions, like targeting push notifications based on user behavior using the Firebase SDK.

 How To Set up Web Push Notifications with Firebase